RUCAIBox/ELMER/README.md

 2. Leveraging early exit, ELMER injects "off-ramps" at each decoder layer, which make predictions with intermediate hidden states.
 If ELMER exits at the l-th layer, we copy the l-th hidden states to the subsequent layers.
 3. ELMER utilizes a novel pre-training objective, layer permutation language modeling (LPLM), to pre-train on the large-scale corpus.
 LPLM permutes the exit layer for each token from 1 to the maximum layer.

+## Pre-trained Models

+We provide the pre-trained checkpoint of ELMER-base with pre-training and fine-tuning source code.
+The checkpoint was pre-trained on 16GB English corpus, Wikipedia and BookCorpus.

+- `[ELMER-base]()`: 6 layers encoder, 6 layers decoder, 12 attention heads, and 768 hidden dimensions.